hzuhdi/SharingYourTravel-Laravel/readme.md

 - ```php artisan migrate:fresh --seed``` will drop current database, create the updated schema, and populate it with random data to work with

 ### testing
-To run the tests, type this command from the root directory: ```./vendor/bin/phpunit``` Before running your tests, you need to:
+To run the tests, type this command from the root directory: ```./vendor/bin/phpunit``` <br/>
+Before running your tests, you need to do these steps once:
 - copy file ```.env.testing.example``` in a new ```.env.testing``` file
 - fill the ```APP_KEY``` value in the new created file with the one in your  ```.env``` file
 - replace the values of the database parameters in the newly created .env.testing file with your testing database values